millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Task 5
 ------

-Once we are able to get the euclidean coordinates and run them through our K-Means clustering algorighm, we want to be able to plot the results.
+Once we are able to get the euclidean coordinates and run them through our K-Means clustering algorithm, we want to be able to plot the results.
 We will plot our euclidean coordinates in three dimensions.

 Write a function ``plot_earthquake_3D(X_euclidean, predictions, centroids)`` that creates a 3d plot of each point colored according to its cluster.
 Use the following plotting parameters: